DaDevGuy/SkyBlocksUI/README.md

 A plugin that will show your server rules in UI form.
 To open RulesUI, simply type `/sbmu` in the chat.

 # Features
+- Use `config.yml` for custom commands.

-- Use `/sbmu` For Opening Menu
+- Use `/sbmu` For Opening Menu.
-- use Textures Configure Menu
+- use Textures Configure Menu.

 # How to Install